 a. the radio interfaces which fully and without any deviation comply with the Commission decisions on the harmonised use of radio spectrum adopted pursuant to Decision No 676/2002/EC; and

 b. the radio interfaces which, in accordance with implementing acts adopted pursuant to paragraph 2 of this Article, correspond to radio equipment which can be put into service and used without restrictions within the Union.

 2. The Commission shall adopt implementing acts establishing the equivalence between notified radio interfaces and assigning a radio equipment class, details of which shall be published in the Official Journal of the European Union.
 Those implementing acts shall be adopted in accordance with the examination procedure referred to in Article 45(3).

 “In cases of restrictions on putting into service or of requirements for authorisation of use, information available on the packaging shall allow the identification of the Member States or the geographical area within a Member State where restrictions on putting into service or requirements for authorisation of use exist.
 Such information shall be completed in the instructions accompanying the radio equipment.
 The Commission may adopt implementing acts specifying how to present that information.
 Those implementing acts shall be adopted in accordance with the advisory procedure referred to in Article 45(2).”

-- Class 1 : radio equipment that can be operated without any restriction in EU, EEA and EFTA.
+- Class 1: radio equipment that can be operated without any restriction in EU, EEA and EFTA.
 According to Article 8(1)b of the RED, it is clarified that no national radio interfaces specifications are required to be notified under RED;

-- Class 2 : radio equipment subject to restrictions in one or more EU, EEA and EFTA countries where the technical parameters are harmonised through EU, EEA and EFTA and where 6.4 notification is not necessary
+- Class 2 : radio equipment subject to restrictions in one or more EU, EEA and EFTA countries where:

 Furthermore, the implementing act establishing the equivalence between notified radio interfaces and assigning a radio equipment class (art.
-8.2 RED) is going to be prepared on the base of these sub-classes.
+8.2 RED) is going to be prepared on the base of these classes.